Effective Procrastination: Mastering the Art of Productive Delay

 Here are four tips on how to procrastinate more effectively and be productive:

 1. Do it without guilt – The first rule of effective procrastination is to do it without guilt.
 Instead of feeling bad and constantly worrying about the tasks that you should be doing, actively keep that out of your mind.
+If you notice persistent self-doubt affecting your work style, it may signal deeper patterns explored in the five signs of a self-identity crisis.
 When you constantly think about the thing that you’re procrastinating, you actually put even more pressure on yourself, and you might actually decrease the chances of ever starting that task.
 Enjoy the time and do what you actually want to do and enjoy doing.

 2. Do something else – Procrastinating doesn’t mean not doing anything.
 Sure, you could just take a nap or watch that one episode (or 10) of your TV show on Netflix, but you could also do something productive.
 For example, when you’re procrastinating writing a report, you could do research on it as a procrastination strategy.